|Arcedeckne of Glevering Hall|

 Arcedeckne family of Glevering Hall

 Arcedeckne, Andrew (c.1691-1763).
 Reputedly the son of Richard Arcedeckne of Gortnamona, who came from a Catholic Anglo-Irish family.
 Converted to Prostestantism, being reputedly the first of his family to do so.
 Educated at Grays Inn (admitted 1710), being described as "of Carrowmore, Galway".
-He emigrated to Jamaica and was a barrister in Spanish Town by 1718; he later became Attorney General of Jamaica and established the Golden Grove sugar plantation in Jamaica in 1734.
+He emigrated to Jamaica and was a barrister in Spanish Town by 1716; he was appointed Attorney General of Jamaica, 1717, and was still in post in 1734 (although others are recorded as holding the post in between these two dates).
+He established the Golden Grove sugar plantation in Jamaica in 1734.
 He married Elizabeth Kersey, who according to some accounts was of mixed race (although in view of his son's correspondence on mixed marriages this seems unlikely), and had issue:

 (1) Chaloner Arcedeckne (c.1743-1809) (q.v.);